-- 1. Messages on clothing or face covering, jewelry, and personal belongings that relate to drugs, alcohol, tobacco, sex, pornography, vulgarity, depict or advocate for violence or illegal activity, or contains offensive or obscene symbols, signs, slogans or words denigrating any person's race, color, religion, ancestry, national origin, disability, gender or sexual orientation or hate speech that reflects adversely upon persons because of [their race or ethnic group] any one of their protected rights are not permitted. - 2.
+- Messages on clothing or face covering, jewelry, and personal belongings that relate to drugs, alcohol, tobacco, sex, pornography, vulgarity, depict or advocate for violence or illegal activity, or contains offensive or obscene symbols, signs, slogans or words denigrating any person's race, color, religion, ancestry, national origin, disability, gender or sexual orientation or hate speech that reflects adversely upon persons because of [their race or ethnic group] any one of their protected rights are not permitted. - 2.
 Clothing must cover undergarments.
 Displaying of undergarments (bras, boxers, underwear, etc.) is not permitted. - 3.
 Shirts and dresses must have fabric in the front and on the sides (under the arms). - 4.
 Clothing must be suitable for all scheduled classroom activities including physical education, science labs, technology classroom and other activities where unique hazards may exist and require specialized attire such as safety gear. - 5.
-Headwear (e.g. hats, bandanas, etc.) may not be worn in the building unless for medical, religious, and/or cultural reasons.
-Headwear must allow the face to be visible to staff, and not interfere with the line of sight of any student or staff. - 6.
+Headwear (e.g., hats, bandanas, etc.): may not be worn in the building unless for medical, religious, and/or cultural reasons.
+Headwear must allow the face to be visible to staff, and not interfere with the line of sight of any student or staff and does not disrupt the learning environment.
+As a pilot for this upcoming school year: Students in grades 9-12 ONLY may wear appropriate head wear that allows the face to be visible to staff, and does not interfere with the line of sight of any student or staff and does not disrupt the learning environment. - 6.
 Hoods may not be worn at any time. - 7.
 Footwear is required at all times and must be safe - 8.
 Wearing of a scent that has a negative impact on others.